dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

  @target=1>
 ```

-Here, our subject is the number one. we have wrapped in the `expect` method to give ourself a place to attach methods like `to` or `not_to`. in other words the `expect` methods wraps are object in a test friendly adapter.
+Here, our subject is the number 1.
+We have wrapped in the `expect` method to give ourself a place to attach methods like `to` or `not_to`. in other words the `expect` methods wraps are object in a test friendly adapter.

-Side note: prior versions of RSpec expect method what should and should_not respectively.
+Side note: prior versions of RSpec expect method what `should` and `should_not` respectively.

 Using a matcher

- if expect wraps your object for testing, then the mattress actually performs the test. the matter checks that the subject satisfies its criteria. mattress can compare numbers, find patterns in text, examine deeply nested data structures or perform any custom Behavior you need.
+If `expect` wraps your object for testing, then the `matcher` actually performs the test.
+The matcher checks that the subject satisfies its criteria. `matcher` can compare numbers, find patterns in text, examine deeply nested data structures or perform any custom Behavior you need.

- they RSpec::Matchers module chips with built in methods to create matchers:
+The `RSpec::Matchers` module ships with built-in methods to create matchers:

 ```ruby
 irb(main):007> be_one = eq(1)